anjathiart/100-days-of-code/r1-log.md

 ### R1D4 - 20200805
 Today I completec coding up the google clone frontend.
 I was reminded that I often read over things too quickly, since on second reading over the project brief, they actually make it clear that the 'name' attributes become the query parameters.
 I have submitted the code to Submit50 but still need to make the video and fill the form.

+### R1D04 - 20200806
+Submitted the YouTube video of Project 0 and everything.
+I learnt how to timestamp youtube vids.
+I also watched the Python lecture.
+Was reminded of decorators and how I can see it functioning as middleware.
+Looks like we'll be using OOP as well which I need to touch up on.